Phatdz-coding/CALCULATOR/README.md

 ## ⚠️ Notes

 This is a **beta version**, so bugs may exist.
 Spotted a bug?
-Please report it to:
+Please report it to my repo ( ͡° ͜ʖ ͡°)
-📧 **thanhphatggclass@gmail.com**

-💡 Currently supports a single calculation mode.
 💡 UI is intentionally minimal for speed and focus.